blallau/cluster-ansible-aio/README.md

 ----------

 1. Bootstrap hypervisor, Docker registry, proxies (PIP and APT), and create virtual nodes.

 By default, virtual nodes OS will be same as hypervisor OS.

     ./kolla-ansible-aio nodes-bootstrap

-Virtual nodes OS can be override using "kolla_vm_os_distro" variable.
+Virtual nodes OS can be override using **kolla_vm_os_distro** variable.
 Example: in case of Ubuntu hypervisor and CentOS virtual nodes wanted.

     ./kolla-ansible-aio nodes-bootstrap -e kolla_vm_os_distro=centos